ttuleyb/ttuleyb/README.md

 - 👋 Hi, I’m @ttuleyb
-- 👀 I’m interested in Data science, particularly diffusion models like MidJourney and Stable Diffusion and also NLP's such as GPT-3 and OPT
+- 👀 I’m interested in Data science and Software Engineering
-- 🌱 I’m currently learning Neural Networks, Databases and Git
-- 💞️ I’m looking to collaborate on any project using AI
+- 💞️ I’m looking to collaborate on any projects using AI or software engineering in general
-- 📫 Drop me an email at simsektuleyb@gmail.com or message me on Discord at Lemmy#1581
+- 📫 Drop me an email at simsektuleyb@gmail.com

 <!---
 ttuleyb/ttuleyb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.